mac-comp381/ruby-adventures/README.md

 Remember to run the tests early and often.

-## Part 3 (OPTIONAL): DIY Metaprogramming
+## Part 3 (optional): DIY Metaprogramming

-This is for fun, and a little extra credit…if you want to give it a try.
+If the first two parts of the assignment were enough for you to chew on, you can stop here.
+If you are look for something extra creative and fun, venture onward!

 Take a look at at the examples in `lib/metaprogramming`: